 Emojis have been around in one form or another since 1999.
 In 2015, an emoji reached the coveted position of Oxford Dictionary’s Word of the Year.
-Marketers have been experimenting with the simplistic, animated images for years, from email subject lines to pizza orders with good reason: 92% of the online population uses emojis at least occasionally and including them in your social posts can increase engagement by up to 57%.
+Marketers have been experimenting with the simplistic, animated images for years, and with good reason: 92% of the online population uses emojis at least occasionally and including them in your social posts can increase engagement by up to 57%.

 Of course, the genius – and the downfall – of emojis are that they can either enhance or inhibit your message, so you may have to tread lightly when incorporating these images into your campaigns.
 Smiley faces may be innocuous, but is 👊 meant to be a friendly fist bump or an angry punch?

 At Hero you can often find us using emojis on Slack to connect with others coast-to-coast.
 From a row of soccer balls to entice others to join a World Cup bracket to a doughnut emoji to announce leftovers in the kitchen, we love adding visuals to our communication.